adslbarxatov/DPModule/docs/index.md

 ## :gb: Actual projects and developments

 Current laboratory’s projects are described below.
-Description contains all the necessary links (:earth_africa:) as well as Android releases (:iphone: and / or :package:).
+Description contains all the necessary links (:earth_africa:) as well as project releases (:iphone: and / or :package:).
 For each, a set of available interface languages is indicated (:gb: and / or :ru:).
 It also includes video (:film_projector:), presentation playlists (:tv:) and other guides (:page_with_curl:) for software products.
 All icons except flags are clickable.